6uoMycop/notes/KVM_QEMU.md

 3. A target instruction that cannot be directly executed can be identified and given to QEMU for emulator processing.

 The development of KVM was based on this idea.

+Later, when the guest system is about to execute a sensitive instruction, a VM Exit is performed (step 3), and KVM identifies the reason for the exit.
+If QEMU intervention is needed to execute an I/O task or another task, control is transferred to the QEMU process, and QEMU executes the task.
+On execution completion, QEMU again makes an ioctl() system call and requests the KVM to continue guest processing (i.e., execution flow returns to step 1).
+This QEMU/KVM flow is basically repeated during the emulation of a VM.

+QEMU/KVM thus has a relatively simple structure.
+1. Implementation of a KVM kernel module transforms the Linux kernel into a hypervisor.
+2. There is one QEMU process for each guest system.
+When multiple guest systems are running, the same number of QEMU processes are running.
+3. QEMU is a multi-thread program, and one virtual CPU (VCPU) of a guest system corresponds to one QEMU thread.
+Steps 1-4 in Figure 3 are performed in units of threads.
+4. QEMU threads are treated like ordinary user processes from the viewpoint of the Linux kernel.
+Scheduling for the thread corresponding to a virtual CPU of the guest system, for  example, is  governed  by  the Linux kernel scheduler in the same way as other process threads.

 ## Using the KVM API
 ### Definition of the sample virtual machine